MADHA ( PRIDE)

 All activities are carried out by the three modes of material nature viz., Goodness(Satva), Passion(Rajas) and Ignorance(Tamas).
 But in grip of the unforgiving Pride(Ego) the soul, deluded by false identification with the body thinks itself to be the doer.

-During Kurukshetra war both Kauravas and Pandavas wanted to seek help from Lord Krishna to strengthen their Army powers in the war.
+During the Kurukshetra war, both Kauravas and Pandavas wanted to seek help from Lord Krishna to strengthen their Army powers in the war.
 First Duryodhana came to Lord Krishna and found Lord Krishna was sleeping.
-But due to pride he sat close to the head of Lord Krishna as he felt insult sitting close to his legs.
+But due to pride, he sat close to the head of Lord Krishna as he felt insulted sitting close to his legs.

-Then Krishna gave the first choice to Arjuna though Duryodhana interfered and said that he came first and deserved for first choice to select .
-But Krishna denied it saying that first choice will go to Arjuna as He first saw him.
+Then Krishna gave the first choice to Arjuna though Duryodhana interfered and said that he came first and deserved the first choice to select.
+But Krishna denied it saying that the first choice will go to Arjuna as He first saw him.
 Arjuna chose Lord Krishna for their side.
-Duryodhana chose the army for their side thinking that Arjuna was foolish and idiot and did the biggest mistake by selecting Srikirshna.
+Duryodhana chose the army for their side thinking that Arjuna was foolish and idiot and did the biggest mistake by selecting Srikrishna.
 Duryodhana due to his pride/ego chose the army and he was proved as foolish and did the biggest mistake under the influence of his ego/ahankar, lost his life and all his brothers in the war.

-Lord Sri Krishna, in Bhagavath Githa Chapter 18, verse 17 says that those who are fee from Pride, are not bound in the Karmic reactions of what they do.
+Lord Sri Krishna, in Bhagavath Githa Chapter 18, verse 17 says that those who are free from Pride, are not bound in the Karmic reactions of what they do.